nusenu/ContactInfo-Information-Sharing-Specification/README.md

 This field is only relevant for exit relays, non-exit relays SHOULD NOT set this field.

-Character stating whether this exit relay is performing DNS QNAME minimization ("y") or not ("n").
+Character stating whether this exit relay is using a resolver that is performing DNS QNAME minimization ("y") or not ("n").
 QNAME minimization is defined in [RFC7816](https://datatracker.ietf.org/doc/rfc7816/).

 length: 1 character